acelinkio/argocd-homelab/README.md

   external-secrets is the source of truth and should be used primarily.

   argo-vault-plugin is a convient way to do string replacement.
-Primarily used to avoid hardcoding domains in ingresses or ipaddresses in metallb.
+Primarily used to avoid hardcoding domains in ingresses or ipaddresses.

 - What is this `<>` notation?